input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ***Risk:*** An adversary can anchor their chain by having one of its later blocks boosted.

 ***Scenario.*** It currently is round $r$ and a certificate was created in round $r - 1$ for a block at least $U + L$ slots in the past that is also in the common prefix of the honest and adversarial chains.
 The honest parties lengthen one fork by $m \ge 0$ blocks to the next candidate for voting (i.e., the newest block on that fork that is at least $L$ slots old) and the adversarial parties similarly lengthen a separate fork by $n \ge 0$ blocks.
-If the adversarial chain is revealed to the honest parties before the start of the new round $r$ and if the adversarial chain is longer (i.e., $n \gt m$), then the voting committee will vote to boost the adversarial chain.
+If the adversarial chain is revealed to the honest parties before the start of the new round $r$ and if the adversarial chain is longer (i.e., $n > m$), then the voting committee will vote to boost the adversarial chain.
 The per-slot probability of adding a block to the honest or adversarial chain is $p$ or $q$, respectively.

 ![Adversarial chain receives boost](/img/adversarial-chain-receives-boost.diagram.png)